brian-team/brian2modelfitting/docs_sphinx/metric/index.rst

 Alternatively, the user can specify a weight vector emphasizing/de-emphasizing certain parts of the trace.
-For example, to ignore the first 5ms and to weigh the error between 10 and 15ms twice as high as the rest:
+For example, to ignore the first 5ms and to weigh the error (in the sense of the squared error) between 10 and 15ms twice as high as the rest:

 .. code:: python